zran-nz/help/main/FAQ.md

 ## How to add material in the session?
 ## How to provide instant feedback to students?
 Within any session, when a student responds to the interactive question, the teacher will see the responses instantly and simply enter the feedback and send, the student will see the instant feedback or comment from their side.
+## How can students join the session?
+As a student, you will receive the link or the code of the session from your teacher.
+You can either use the link or enter the code on the official page of Classcipe to join the session.
+While entering the session, student will see the prompt window asking them to join the zoom meeting.
+If they drop off the meeting during the class, they can rejoin the meeting by clicking the zoom icon on the top.

+Students can answer interactive questions in the session, including multiple choices, text, drawing and etc. The teacher will be able to see the instant response and leave real-time comments to the students.
+Check the video here https://drive.google.com/file/d/1MJM9nmX088jh7NMyrr6FlWZupdbwr5u_/view?usp=sharing

 # Publishing teaching resources
 ## Why I can not publish my content?